maxloopinmok/weekly-report/18 - 2025 Monday March 31 to Sunday April 6.md

 - I sorted my Yahoo emails.

 ### Friday (April 4) (bowels, slept after 7pm)
+- I read parts of:
+    - 2017 Million Dollar Habits - Proven Power Practices to Double and Triple Your Income
 - Friday 1.30pm Wildflower interview
+- I downloaded a few ebooks.
+- I briefly read parts of today Friday's Straits Times, Business Times and The Edge, and compiled them.
+- I corresponded with redONE about there being no payment to make after the porting out of numbers, so the month of April should be prorated in redONE's May 1 bill.

 ### Saturday (April 5) (slept after 7pm)